OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ### Security Testing and the SDLC

-Even if the principles of security testing have not fundamentally changed in recent history, the way to develop software has dramatically changed.
-While software development was becoming quicker with the wide adoption of Agile practices, security testing had to keep up and to become more agile and quicker, while still providing a high degree of confidence in delivered software.
+Even if the principles of security testing have not fundamentally changed in recent history, the way to develop software changed dramatically.
+While software development became quicker with the wide adoption of Agile practices, security testing had to keep up and to become more agile and quicker, while still providing a high degree of confidence in delivered software.

 The following sections will focus on this evolution and will provide elements on modern ways security testing is performed.